eropple/twitch-better-api/README.md

 doesn't understand, it should scream.
 If there is an error related to options that you've set that _isn't_ caught by Joi, please open an issue.

-- `scopes`: a list of scopes that should be
+- `scopes`: a list of scopes that should be requested.
+If for some reason the scopes returned by the Twitch API differ, an error will be thrown.

 ### Connect ###
 At its core, all of the `connect` methods in the API return an object that